dimagi/db-query-fwd/README.md

 Database, IBM Db2) to any API endpoint that accepts JSON data and supports basic authentication.

-Based on this use case, **db_fwd** expects queries to return only one row, and only one field, which contains the payload.
+Based on this use case, **DQF** expects queries to return only one row, and only one field, which contains the payload.
 It will return an error if a query returns more than one row and more than one field.

 Installation